A stochastic volatility model with flexible extremal dependence structure: Second-order behavior of SV models with Gamma-type log-volatility

-We conclude this section with a comparison of our work and the results by \citet{KuSo13}, Sections 3 and 4, who consider a similar class of SV models.
+We conclude this section with a comparison of our work and the results by Kulik and Soulier \cite{KuSo13}, Sections~3 and 4, who consider a similar class of SV models.
 They analyze the limit distributions

-for a suitable choice of so-called ``conditional scaling exponents'' $\rho_j, j \in \mathbb{N},$ which lead to a non-degenerate limit.
-So while we examine the joint extremal behavior of consecutive volatilities or returns using regular variation on the cones $\E^d$, \citet{KuSo13} work in the framework of conditional extreme value models, which are discussed, e.g., in \citet{DaRe11}.
-In the case of asymptotic dependence with $\rho_i=1$ for all $i \in \mathbb{N}$ the resulting limit process is known as the tail process (cf.\ \cite{BaSe09}). \cite{KuSo13} consider an AR(1) model for the log-volatilities where the innovations $\eta_t, t \in \mathbb{Z},$ have a double exponential distribution, i.e.\ they are symmetric with $P(\eta_t>x)=\exp(-\alpha x)/2$ for $x>0$.
-This assumption fits into our model (we restrict our analysis to the case $\alpha=1$ by standardization, cf.\ Remark \ref{rem:standardization} (i)).
-Furthermore, they deal with linear models of the form \eqref{eq:logvol} with double exponentially distributed innovations under the additional assumptions that $\sum_{i=1}^\infty \alpha_i^2<\infty$ (i.e., they allow for long memory) and that $\alpha_0=1, \alpha_i<1$ for all $i\geq 1$.
+for a suitable choice of so-called ``conditional scaling exponents'' $\rho_j, j \in\mathbb{N}$, which lead to a non-degenerate limit.
+So while we examine the joint extremal behavior of consecutive volatilities or returns using regular variation on the cones $\E^d$, Kulik and Soulier \cite{KuSo13} work in the framework of conditional extreme value models, which are discussed, for example, in Das and Resnick \cite{DaRe11}.
+In the case of asymptotic dependence with $\rho_i=1$ for all $i \in\mathbb{N}$, the resulting limit process is known as the tail process [cf. Basrak and Segers \cite{BaSe09}].
+Kulik and Soulier \cite{KuSo13} consider an AR(1) model for the log-volatilities where the innovations $\eta_t, t \in\mathbb{Z}$, have a double exponential distribution, that is, they are symmetric with $P(\eta_t>x)=\exp(-\alpha x)/2$ for $x>0$.
+This assumption fits into our model [we restrict our analysis to the case $\alpha=1$ by standardization, cf. Remark~\ref {remstandardization}(i)].
+Furthermore, they deal with linear models of the form (\ref{eqlogvol}) with double exponentially distributed innovations under the additional assumptions that $\sum_{i=1}^\infty \alpha_i^2<\infty$ (i.e., they allow for a non-summable sequence of coefficients) and that $\alpha_0=1, \alpha_i<1$ for all $i\geq1$.